Material Issues and Related SDGs

 Operation efficiency

-Integrated Maritime Solutions to owned / medium- to long term charter vessels
+Installation of Kawasaki Integrated Maritime Solutions to medium- to long-term charter vessels

 100%